gamedeff/Twitch_Batch_Logger/README.md

-A lightweight Twitch chat logger that can keep a record of all channels and group chats you follow on Twitch, or just a select few from a list that you provide.
+A lightweight Twitch chat logger that logs all channels and group chats you follow on Twitch, or just a select few from a list that you provide.

 # Features